-The main use for an Alert Logic virtual appliance is for remote syslog log collection and in on-premise deployments.
+The main use for an Alert Logic virtual appliance is for network IDS analysis and scanning in VMWare deployments.

-If you have experience with VMWare management tools and virtual machine installation, you can install a virtual appliance into your environment to collect data from remote syslog sources.
+If you have experience with VMWare management tools and virtual machine installation, you can install a virtual appliance into your environment to collect network traffic and data.

 The instructions below are not a complete guide to configure vSphere or virtual data centers.
 VMWare offers more information regarding vSphere.

 For Data Center deployments, you must locate and copy your Unique Registration Key, which you need to install the appliance.

 Alert Logic uses the Unique Registration Key to specify where the appliance is located.